 The built-in WMI provider is activated in the configuration file of the application.
-This is done through the wmiProviderEnabled attribute of the <diagnostics> Element in the system.ServiceModel element section, as shown in the following sample configuration:
+This is done through the wmiProviderEnabled attribute of the <diagnostics> in the <system.serviceModel> section, as shown in the following sample configuration:

 <system.serviceModel> ... <diagnostics wmiProviderEnabled="true" /> ... </system.serviceModel>